phax/peppol-reporting/README.md

 * **`peppol.reporting.redis.host`**: the Redis host to connect to
 * **`peppol.reporting.redis.port`**: the Redis port to connect to

+### Storage in memory

+Submodule `peppol-reporting-backend-inmemory` stores data in memory only and is **not persistent**.
+This submodule was introduced in version 2.1.1.

+This module is mainly meant for testing purposes.

 ## Data aggregation

 To aggregate data for a single Reporting Period, all the matching `PeppolReportingItem` objects need to be collected first.